 Sometimes it seems we’ll never get back to the blissful college days of doing nothing but reading, thinking, and discussing.
 (Or drinking while discussing.
 Or drinking while not discussing.)
 The farther you get along in career and family, the more you wonder: Will I ever find time to finish (or start) Moby Dick?
 Fitzcarraldo?
 The Wire??
 And then, do I still have it in me to say something intelligent about them?

 Even professional culture critics face the same fears.
 On Sunday, Sept.
-18, a group of legendary US critics opened up at the Brooklyn Book Fair, sharing their own strategies for reading and watching, and thinking critically.
+18, a group of legendary US critics opened up at the Brooklyn Book Festival, sharing their own strategies for reading and watching, and thinking critically.

 New York Times film critic AO Scott was in attendance, as were Pulitzer Prize-winning culture critics Margo Jefferson and Wesley Morris, and music critic and New Yorker contributor Hua Hsu.
 They were meant to discuss criticism in the social media age, but instead spent much of the time talking about the challenges of judging new books, movies, and music.
 Morris joked about his evolving long-time relationship with the work of Clint Eastwood, but most of their methods for approaching books and movies could be applied by any curious reader or watcher.